tbystrican/n8n-nodes-veniceai/README.md

 - Endpoint: /api/v1/chat/completions
 - Documentation: [Chat Completions API Reference](https://docs.venice.ai/api-reference/endpoint/chat/completions)
 - Purpose: Generate text responses in a chat-like format
+- Features:
+  - Text chat with customizable parameters
+  - Vision model support for image analysis
+  - System prompts for controlling model behavior
+  - Temperature and other generation parameters

 ### Images Generate

 - Endpoint: /api/v1/images/generate
 - Documentation: [Images Generate API Reference](https://docs.venice.ai/api-reference/endpoint/image/generate)
 - Purpose: Generate images
+- Features:
+  - Customizable image dimensions
+  - Control over generation steps and parameters
+  - Style presets and negative prompts
+  - Binary or base64 image output

+## Vision Models

+The node supports vision-enabled models (like qwen-2.5-vl) that can analyze images.
+To use this feature:

+1. Select a vision-enabled model
+2. Enable the "Binary Image" option
+3. Specify the binary property containing your image ( data0 )
+4. Enter your question about the image ( {{ $json.chatInput }} )
+5. The model will analyze the image and respond to your query

 ## Credentials

-Venice’s API is protected via API keys.
+Venice's API is protected via API keys.
 To generate a key, you must be a [Venice Pro User](https://venice.ai/pricing).

 ## Compatibility